Charleston, West Virginia Texting and Driving Attorney

 Passengers of texting drivers are at risk, as well as drivers and passengers of cars who were struck by texting or distracted drivers.
 If you were injured by a texting or distracted driver you may seek compensation for your injuries in a personal injury claim.
 The West Virginia car accident attorneys at Tiano O’Dell, PLLC represent victims who were injured by negligent drivers.

-How to Prove Distracted Driving in West Virginia
+How to Prove Distracted Driving in Charleston, West Virginia

 Distracted driving accidents injure and kill thousands of people every year.
 In a world dominated by handheld electronic devices, distraction-related car accidents are only becoming more common.
 Cell phones, eating and drinking, personal grooming, talking to passengers, and adjusting the radio all contribute to distracted driving crashes.
 If you or someone you love was in a recent car accident, and you have reason to believe something distracted the other driver at the time of the crash, there are ways to prove fault.
 Work with a competent team of West Virginia texting and driving attorneys to improve your chances of proving a driver’s distraction after an accident.